dleeftink/plainmark/README.md

 let textifier = new Textifier({

    skip: ["FIGCAPTION","FIGURE","NOSCRIPT"],
-   keep: ["A"], // keep no matter what
+   keep: ["A"], // keep these no matter what
-   step: 8, // traversal from text > root nodes
+   step: 8, // traversal from text to root node
-   hops: 2, // drop text when the parent node is skipped multiple times
+   hops: 3, // drop text when the parent node is skipped more than
-   same: 2, // drop text when the same textContent is contained multiple times
+   same: 2, // drop text when the same textContent is contained more than

 }).textify(fragment);